Pad\'e Approximation and Partition Function Zeros: Padé Approximation

 \section{Padé Approximation}

-Inspired by the MGF approach, which estimates the zeros through a truncated Taylor expansion, we employ a Padé approximation to represent the partition function.
-This technique expresses a function as a ratio of two polynomials, providing a rational approximation that generally exhibits superior convergence properties compared to a truncated Taylor series.
-Moreover, the Padé expansion can be straightforwardly applied to any of the previously discussed methods.
+Inspired by the MGF approach, which estimates the zeros using a truncated Taylor expansion, we employ a Padé approximation to represent the partition function.
+This technique expresses a function as a ratio of two polynomials, yielding a rational approximation that typically outperforms truncated Taylor series, particularly in the presence of poles.